-- Security No investment vehicle is used, which poses any material risk of the capital amount being subject to significant price volatility, significantly eroded, lost or where the ultimate loss is greater than the investment; - Quality The credit quality of any interest-bearing investment should be investment grade i.e. only legal entities or paper rated "BBB" or higher by Standard & Poor's, Moody's or Fitch credit ratings agencies; - Profitability Assets are only added to the portfolio when their expected return is deemed sufficient relative to the risk taken and is within risk appetite.
+- Security No investments are held which pose a material risk to capital as a result of significant price volatility, and in particular no assets are held where the ultimate loss can be greater than the amount of the investment; - Quality The credit quality of any interest-bearing investment should be investment grade i.e. only legal entities or paper rated "BBB" or higher by Standard & Poor's, Moody's or Fitch credit ratings agencies; - Profitability Assets are only added to the portfolio when their expected return is deemed sufficient relative to the risk taken and is within risk appetite.
 The expected returns must be evaluated after considering any additional solvency capital required as a result associated with the investment; and - Availability All investments are fully admissible from a regulatory capital perspective, and that the types of investments do not significantly increase the Solvency Capital Requirement or Minimum Capital Requirements obligations of the company.

 The company's assets are held by a reasonably wide range of counterparties to control concentration risk.
-On the 30th June 2017, the largest concentration with one counterparty was 26% of the total asset holdings, this counterparty is one with an 'AA-' rating by a leading credit ratings agency.
-Concentration risk constitutes less than 1% of the undiversified SCR, this risk was not material for the Company.
+On the 30 June 2018, the largest concentration with one counterparty was 9% of the total assets stressed under this risk module.
+The counterparty is one with an 'A-1' rating by a leading credit ratings agency.
+Concentration risk constitutes less than 2% of the undiversified SCR, this risk was not material for the Company.